Back to Journal

 By Hauke Schmidt

-London stylist Adam Reed – founder of ARKIVE Headcare, for years Creative Director at Percy & Reed – has put a term into circulation for 2026 that now appears in every second editorial: Elevated Ease.
+London stylist Adam Reed has put a term into circulation for 2026: Elevated Ease.

-And that's exactly where the misunderstanding begins.
-Because the seemingly effortless is technically the most demanding thing you can do in this craft.
-A bob that "just falls" doesn't just fall.
-It falls that way because someone read the growth direction, calculated the swing of the hair and set the length so that nothing tips away even with 2 cm of outgrowth.
+The seemingly effortless is technically the most demanding.
+A bob that "just falls" does not just fall.
+It falls that way because someone read the growth direction and set the length so that nothing tips away even with 2 cm of outgrowth.

 What this means in practice